-Before Blumira can retrieve event logs from CrowdStrike, you will first need to obtain credentials for access to the CrowdStrike API via your CrowdStrike Console.
+Before Blumira can retrieve event logs from CrowdStrike, you will first need to create a new API client and gather the Client ID and Client Secret, which are necessary for accessing the CrowdStrike API.

 To obtain these credentials, follow these instructions:

 - Log in to the CrowdStrike Falcon Console.

 - Navigate to Support > API Clients and Keys.

 - Click Add new API client in the OAuth2 API Clients section.

 - Type Blumira Events in the Client Name field.

 - In the Description field, type a description that makes sense to your organization.

 - Select the Read check box next to each of the following (ignore any that you do not use):

 - Reports (Falcon X)